-Phoenix Campus Physical
+Phoenix Campus Physical Resources

-Resources

 The Phoenix Campus shares space with another accredited institution.
 The two colleges share a 120,000 square foot facility.
 Carrington College students have access to 34,313 total square feet (not including shared uses) of the student success center, computer labs, cafeteria and two student lounges.
 The facility provides students with a simulation retail pharmacy laboratory.
 The campus also has lecture classrooms with ceiling-mounted LCD projectors, a learning laboratory, science labs and a medical library equipped with reference materials, textbooks, and journals.
+The campus has administrative offices offering a variety of student services including enrollment services, career services, registrar services, and financial services.
 The Carrington library website offers online resources and professional organization information.